gal-axis/endcycle-vs-server/README.md

 # EndCycle VS Battle Server
 This is the repository for the EndCycle VS server!

+## Windows Setup

+To start a server with a minimal GUI on windows, simply start the server.bat file.
+In order to let others join your server through the internet, make sure that you have the game's ports forwarded (17778, 17779).
+Also **make sure that you have your external IP set in the server.properties file** (check the Additional Properties section on how to do that).

 ## Headless Setup (Debian virtual server)

 * First create an debian server on a platform of your choice (DigitalOcean, Vultr, etc.)